Discover the world through travel & beyond!

 Fortune Tellers in Jackson Square (Photo credit: fotoluminate, Depositphotos.com)

-After a few days in the city, your family may be craving some connection with nature.
-That's when to head to the New Orleans Botanical Garden in City Park.
+After a few days in the city, your family may crave connection with nature.
+That’s when to head to the New Orleans Botanical Garden in City Park.

 An abundance of flowers, trees, and fountains fill the garden.
 Kids enjoy watching koi fish swimming in the Lily Pond outside the garden's Conservatory.
 Access to the remarkable Helis Foundation Enrique Alférez Sculpture Garden is included with your admission fee.